cwb18/project_2_Group_4/README.md

 A for loop was created to run the LSTM for each list providing the stock recommendation for each

+# Personality Type Data

 The second was used to clean data based on responses to personailty related questions

+data-final.csv was too large to upload to the repo

 Participants were categorized into 4 personality types